 D. VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY D. VAN RAVENSWAAY / SCIENCE PHOTO LIBRARY

 Chicxulub impact.
-Artwork of the meteorite impact at Chicxulub on the Yucatan Peninsula, Mexico, as seen from 10 kilometres (km) altitude.
+Artwork of the meteorite impact at Chicxulub on the Yucatan Peninsula, Mexico.
 This impact may have caused the extinction of the dinosaurs and 70% of all Earth's species 65 million years ago.
-The meteorite was an asteroid or comet core which is thought to have been 10-20 km across.
-The impact created a 180-km wide crater and threw trillions of tonnes of dust into the atmosphere.
+The meteorite was an asteroid or comet core which is thought to have been 10-20 kilometres (km) across.
+The impact created a 180- km wide crater and threw trillions of tonnes of dust (white plume) into the upper atmosphere.
 This may have blocked the Sun's light and caused global climate changes.
-The remains of this debris are found worldwide as a layer in rocks known as the "K/T boundary".
+The remains of this debris are found worldwide as a layer in rocks known as the 'K T boundary'.
 Other impacts like this in Earth's future are a statistical certainty.

 Model release not required.
 Property release not required.